ljsinclair/featurebase-docs/docs/cloud/cloud-tables/cloud-table-add-column.md

 ## Step 2: Add a column to a table

 {: .note }
-NOTE: Table columns cannot be edited once created.
+Table columns cannot be edited once created.

 1. Click the table name.
 2. Click **Columns** > **Add column**.